-Praised for the elegance and intensity of his interpretations, Pierre Vallet is a frequent guest conductor with the world’s great opera companies.
+Praised for the elegance and intensity of his interpretations, French conductor Pierre Vallet is a frequent guest with the world’s great opera companies.

-He has enjoyed a long-term musical partnership with Seiji Ozawa, with whom he has worked closely on some forty operatic productions throughout Japan, the US and Europe.
-For the past 21 years, he has been associated with the Metropolitan Opera, first as pianist and coach and then as conductor.
+He enjoyed a twenty-year musical partnership with Seiji Ozawa, with whom he has worked closely on some forty operatic productions and oratorios throughout Japan, the US and Europe.

 He is a graduate of L’Ecole Normale de Musique de Paris and the Conservatoire National Supérieur de Musique de Paris.